dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 `dafny` is a conventional command-line tool, operating just like other command-line tools in Windows and Unix-like systems.
-In general, the format of a command-line is determined by the shell program that is executing the command-line (.e.g., bash, the windows shell, COMMAND, etc.), but is expected to be a series of space-separated "words", each representing a command, option, option argument, file, or folder.
+In general, the format of a command-line is determined by the shell program that is executing the command-line (e.g., bash, the Windows shell, COMMAND, etc.), but is expected to be a series of space-separated "words", each representing a command, option, option argument, file, or folder.

 ### 13.6.1. dafny commands {#sec-dafny-commands}